The Beekman, A Thompson Hotel

 Exuding old-world glamour and set within the walls of one of Lower Manhattan's landmark buildings, The Beekman is an elegant hotel which provides easy access to numerous Lower Manhattan attractions, as well as the hip neighborhood of Brooklyn beyond.
 Its beautiful nine-storey atrium showcases some of the most intricate detailing and design work and light floods in from the pyramidal skylight to create an airy and welcoming space.

 This elegant styling continues throughout the rooms and suites which are tastefully decorated in a minimalist style with splashes of color and custom-designed furniture.
-High ceilings give a feeling of spaciousness and the eclectic mix of antiques and furnishings creates a homely atmosphere.
+High ceilings give a feeling of spaciousness and the eclectic mix of antiques and bespoke furnishings creates a homely atmosphere.
 All rooms feature aged oak flooring, luxurious bed linens, marble-tiled bathrooms and a range of amenities such as complimentary WiFi, TVs and gourmet mini bars to ensure a comfortable stay.

 Dining at The Beekman is an enjoyable experience, with restaurants headed up by acclaimed restaurateurs Tom Colicchio and Keith McNally.
 Tuck into New York Classics in the resplendent atrium, accompanied by a specially curated cocktail or head to Augustine for a selection of delicious French dishes or a mid-morning coffee.

-Boasting high ceilings, aged-oak floors and an eclectic mix of antiques and furniture, rooms and suites at The Beekman offer a comfortable space in which to retreat after days spent exploring Lower Manhattan's attractions.
+Boasting high ceilings, aged-oak floors and an eclectic mix of antiques and bespoke furniture, rooms and suites at The Beekman offer a comfortable space in which to retreat after days spent exploring Lower Manhattan's attractions.
 All come with a Carrara marble-tiled bathroom with an oversized rain shower, custom-built beds with leather headboards and luxurious bed-linens, craft cocktail tables and gourmet mini-bar, 47" minimum TV with personal DVR and complimentary WiFi.

 There are two restaurants at The Beekman.
 Fowler & Wells is run by acclaimed chef and restaurateur Tom Colicchio and menus focus on New York Classic dishes.
 In-room dining is also provided by Tom Colicchio.
 The second restaurant is Augustine, a brasserie-style restaurant run by Keith McNally, serving breakfast, coffees, lunches and dinners.
 The menu consists of a series of French Classics and lighter dishes.